I thought, "No. Not again. Not today".

 The option I chose, unfortunately was to be bothered by it, as if there was no way out.

-I was suddenly tense and feeling defeated by something I couldn't beat.
+I was suddenly tense, and feeling defeated by something I couldn't beat.

-I thought back to the day I stopped at a gas station, and a young man drove in shortly after I began pumping gas.
+I thought back to the day that I stopped at a gas station, and a young man drove in shortly after I began pumping gas.
 I could hear the music coming from his speakers long before he parked.

 When he did, he turned the music up even louder, got out of his car and went to pay for his gas.